You have an incredible, awesome power to influence the moods of those around you.

 (Along the way, you may find that a simple genuine smile goes a very, very long way.)

-Now does it work like magic?
+Now does it work perfectly and instantaneously?
 Can you just pick however you want to feel, immediately feel that way, and immediately make everyone else feel that way, all the time, starting now?
 Maybe not quite.

 But with a little self awareness, practice, patience, and persistence (definitely patience and persistence, sometimes it takes a while to calm someone down who’s in a bad mood), you may find that you surprise yourself with your ability to affect others for the better.